AEttinger/napari-labfill/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-labfill" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-labfill" is free and open source software.

 ## Issues